openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response

-Every OpenID4VP Authorization Request results in a response being provided through the W3C Digital Credentials API.
-The response is an instance of the `DigitalCredential` interface, as defined in [@!w3c.digital_credentials_api], and the OpenID4VP Authorization Response parameters as defined for the Response Type are represented as an object within the `data` attribute.
+Every OpenID4VP Authorization Request results in a response being provided through the Digital Credentials API (DC API).
+The response is an instance of the `DigitalCredential` interface, as defined in [@!W3C.Digital_Credentials_API], and the OpenID4VP Authorization Response parameters as defined for the Response Type are represented as an object within the `data` attribute.

 # Credential Format Profiles {#alternative_credential_formats}